haritkapadia/haritkapadia/README.md

 Hi!
 My name is Harit.
-I'm seeking Winter 2024 opportunities.

 I am a full stack developer experienced in technical design, end-to-end development, and serverless deployment.